 Admin Password and Admin Password Confirmation: Update the password for the admin user.

-To change your Identity Provider (IdP) to SAML, configure the following fields:
+To change your Identity Provider (IdP) to SAML, configure the following text boxes:

 Current Decryption Passphrase: Enter your decryption passphrase.

 SAML IDP Metadata: Enter the full URL or XML SAML IdP metadata.

 BOSH IDP Metadata: (Optional) Enter the full URL or XML BOSH IdP metadata.
 If left blank, the default is the same metadata as the preceding text box.

 SAML Admin Group: Enter the name of the SAML group that contains all of the Tanzu Operations Manager administrators.
 This text box is case-sensitive.

 Groups Attribute: Enter the groups attribute tag name with which you configured the SAML server.
 This text box is case-sensitive.